-- Owned and operated by an Article 28 facility or Public Health Law authorized entity. - Services only the patients of the clinic. - Physically adjacent to or embedded within the clinic it serves, and - Able to submit claims for medication orders and/or patient-specific orders to Medicaid. - Pharmacies with a primary taxonomy classified as 'Clinic Pharmacy.'
+- Owned and operated by a clinic. - Services only the patients of the clinic. - Physically adjacent to or embedded within the clinic it serves, and - Able to submit claims for medication orders and/or patient-specific orders to Medicaid.

 Hospital Pharmacy (COS 0288)